0xNirvana/Writeups/HackTheBox/Easy/blunder/blunder.md

 /var/www/bludit-3.10.0a
 ```

 The command returns a lot for files and directories but the most important one appears to be: `/var/www/bludit-3.10.0a`.
 So, we can start enumerating the files present in this directory and see if we can find something useful.

 After going through multiple files in the mentioned directory.
-We can find credentials for user `Huge` in the file: `/var/www/bludit-3.10.0a/bl-content/databases/users.php`
+We can find credentials for user `Hugo` in the file: `/var/www/bludit-3.10.0a/bl-content/databases/users.php`

 ```
 pwd